marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

 23/01/2025 - Attempting to modify the markers and their usability.
              Need to make the radius of the marker larger so that the users can select it easier, i am having difficulty.

+24/01/2025 - issue was that the marker and the country can both be selected at the same time, i need to seperate the layers int his context.